marcusoftnet/marcusoftnet.github.io/_posts/2019-11-29-scraping-with-google-sheet-for-fun-and-profit.md

 Coolio - now we have links to click.
 But let's use another Google Sheet function called [IMPORTXML](https://support.google.com/docs/answer/3093342?hl=en), to get the data from the page the URL points to.

 I went back to the Indeed search result, now by clicking one of my generated links, and then right-clicked the "Sida 1 av 197 resultat" text, and selected Inspect.
-This took me to the Google Chrome developers tools, at the location of the <div> in the HTML document.
+This took me to the Google Chrome developers tools, at the location of the  in the HTML document.

-In there I can just right click the <div> again and select Copy -> Copy XPath.
+In there I can just right click the  again and select Copy -> Copy XPath.
 In this case I got:

 ```text
 //*[@id="searchCountPages"]